 5. Prenatal Supplement Is Vital

 Get the best quality prenatal supplement you can afford.
 Pregnancy is not the time to cut corners.
-Your baby needs the highest quality
+Your baby needs the highest quality of nutrients to develop and thrive.
+Ideally, you will keep taking your top notch prenatal during breastfeeding as well, so make it count.

 6. Be Happy